mattermost/docs/source/deployment/scaling.rst

 Organizations less than 500 users can typically run on a single server.

-- See `install guides for step-by-step configuration instructions for single machine setup. <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`_
+- See `install guides for step-by-step configuration instructions for single machine setup <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`_.
-- See `hardware and software requirements for hardware sizing <https://docs.mattermost.com/install/requirements.html>`_
+- See `hardware and software requirements for hardware sizing <https://docs.mattermost.com/install/requirements.html>`_.

 Multi-machine Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Deployments between 500 and 20,000 registered users with moderate usage can run on a standard three machine Mattermost deployment with a proxy, an application server, and a database server.
+Deployments between 500 and 20,000 registered users with moderate usage can run on a standard three-machine Mattermost deployment with a proxy, an application server and a database server.
 At this scale, demands of larger organizations can typically be met by using powerful hardware in a standard configuration.

 - See `install guides for step-by-step configuration instructions for multi-machine setup. <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`_
-- See `hardware and software requirements for hardware sizing <https://docs.mattermost.com/install/requirements.html>`_
+- See `hardware and software requirements for hardware sizing <https://docs.mattermost.com/install/requirements.html>`_.

 Cluster-based Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^